D-K-E/digital-edition-suite/docs/specs.rst

     - a :code:`Constraint String`

     - a :code:`Single Constraint Tuple`

+- :code:`Uniform Mixed Pair`: a :code:`Pair` whose members are:

+    - a :code:`Constraint String`

+    - a :code:`Single Constraint Tuple`

+    - both satisfy the same condition

 - :code:`Nested Single Constraint Mixed Pair`: a :code:`Pair` whose members
   are: